futureversecom/sylo-ethereum-contracts/docker/ganache-with-protocol/README.md

 This docker image runs a local ganache node with the contracts already deployed.

-When the image is built, an `accounts,json` used for the network and an `addresses.json` is stored in `/app/deployment`.
+When the image is built, an `accounts.json` used for the network and an `addresses.json` is stored in `/app/deployment`.